2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 After the initial phase of brainstorming, the team analyzes the ideas and discards the impossible ones, followed by the ones that are not "as good as they sounded at first".
 The remaining ideas can come together to either form a concept of a videogame or some secondary component of it.

-In short: brainstorming is a great activity for innovation, but since it's essentially "throwing stuff at a wall and see what sticks" it can also be unproductive or even "excessively productive" and in both cases we end up with nothing in our hands.
+In short: brainstorming is a great activity for innovation, but since it's essentially "throwing stuff at a wall and see what sticks".

+This activity can sometimes be either unproductive or "excessively productive": in both cases we end up with nothing of use in our hands.

 ### On Sequels